Se3do/Netflix-Clone/README.md

 This project is licensed under the [MIT License](LICENSE).
 See the LICENSE file for more details.

 Feel free to enhance this documentation with additional information as needed for your specific project.
-This project is licensed under the [MIT License](LICENSE).
-See the LICENSE file for more details.

-Feel free to enhance this documentation with additional information as needed for your specific project.